pytchlang/pytch-tutorials/script-by-script-shoot-the-fruit/tutorial.md

 {{< commit Backdrop-for-GameBackground >}}

-The square brackets `[` and `]` mean that this is a *list* of backdrops, even though it only has one backdrop in it.
+The square brackets `[` and `]` mean that this is a *list* of backdrops.
+Our stage here only has one backdrop, but we still need to write `Backdrops` as a list.

 Try your program now — click the green flag.
 You should see the dark green backdrop appear.